Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 ![](/images/tinymd3.png)

-Well, just like how Common Core came in and revamped the way we teach Math, there are people who are very (and sometimes toxically) critical of how Rust forces us to think differently about things.
-But every language has pros and cons, and it's really up to you to figure out which one makes the most sense given what you're building and how you like to mentally model your problems.
+Just like how Common Core came in and revamped the way we teach Math, there are people who are very (and sometimes toxically) critical of how Rust forces us to think differently about things.
+However, every language has pros and cons, and it's really up to you to figure out which one makes the most sense given what you're building and how you like to mentally model your problems.

-I recommend that you don't fall down these "Is Rust Better Than" or "Rust Sucks Because" rabbit holes.
+I recommend that you don't fall down one of these "Is Rust Better Than" or "Rust Sucks Because" rabbit holes.
 We're all engineers, and engineers use tools.
 We should welcome new ways to think about the problems we've been solving for years and years, because eventually we're going to find better ways of solving them.

 ![](/images/tinymd4.png)

 Form your own opinions.
-Tools are supposed to be fun engaging, not talking points for mudslinging.
+Tools are supposed to be fun and engaging, not talking points for mudslinging.

 {{% /deepdive %}}